brandenge/reading-notes/api.md

 ### What status code does a successful GET request return?

-200.
+200 if there was some content to return in the response.
+Otherwise, 204 for no content.

 ### What status code does an unsuccessful GET request return?

 This could be any number of things.
 There are several ways that an unsucessful GET request could return.
 Namely, any 400 or 500 status code.
+But most commonly, it is a 404 for not found.

 ### What status code does a successful POST request return?

-200
+201 (created) if a new resource was created.
+Otherwise, 200 (ok) or 204 (no content) if nothing was created.

 ### What status code does a successful DELETE request return?

-200
+204

 ## Things I want to know more about